replicadse/complate/docs/wiki/src/config.md

 #### Shell security

 Since the `shell` value provider is able to run arbitrary shell commands, it is only allowed if and only if the `SHELL_TRUST` argument is explicitly set.
-See the `print` command reference for possible values for this setting.
+See the `render` command reference for possible values for this setting.
 If *not* set, the provider will throw an unrecoverable error and the program will abort.